Introduction

 Group practice

-- Learning from experienced practitioners: Working in a group practice enables you to learn from other, possibly more experienced, practitioners which is especially valuable if you are just beginning your career.
+- Learning from experienced practitioners: Working in a group practice enables you to learn from other, possibly more experienced, practitioners, which is especially valuable if you begin your career.

-- Standard routine: Group practices typically have a more regular routine.
-You most likely won’t be expected to work overtime, and if you are you will be compensated.
-Having this kind of structure enables you to have a healthy work/life balance and dedicate time to non-career-based activities.
+- Standard routine: Group practices typically have more routine.
+You most likely won't be expected to work overtime; if you are, you will be compensated.
+This structure enables you to have a healthy work/life balance and dedicate time to non-career-based activities.

 - Professional support: Within a group practice, you will have several colleagues (and an HR team) that can support you both professionally and personally.

-- Patient relationships: One of the most difficult aspects of working in a group practice is the struggle to develop and maintain meaningful relationships with patients.
+- Patient relationships: One of the most challenging aspects of working in a group practice is the struggle to develop and maintain meaningful relationships with patients.

-- Decision-making: In a group practice, every decision needs to be agreed upon by all members of management.
-This can make effective and efficient problem-solving tricky, as well as limit your responsibilities.
+- Decision-making: In a group practice, all management members must agree on every decision.
+This can make effective and efficient problem-solving tricky and limit one's responsibilities.

 Solo practice

 - Autonomy: Freedom is one of the best aspects of working in a solo practice.
-You have the autonomy to make whatever decisions you think are best for the business, including hiring staff, marketing strategies, workflow, and specializations.
+You can make whatever decisions you think are best for the business, including hiring staff, marketing strategies, workflow, and specializations.

-- Patient relationships: Working by yourself enables you to develop long-lasting and meaningful relationships with your clients, which in turn leads to higher patient satisfaction.
+- Patient relationships: Working independently enables you to develop long-lasting and meaningful relationships with your clients, increasing patient satisfaction.

-- Responsibility: Although the autonomy of solo work is often desired, you can’t forget that it also means total responsibility.
-Given the number of decisions that need to be made, the workload can become very overwhelming.
+- Responsibility: Although the autonomy of solo work is often desired, you must remember that it also means total responsibility.
+The workload can become overwhelming, given the number of decisions that must be made.

-- Finances: Whilst the financial opportunities are limitless, there are still certain burdens that can make solo practice difficult.
-It is your responsibility to pay overheads and make ends meet in order to keep the practice afloat.
+- Finances: While the financial opportunities are limitless, certain burdens can still make solo practice difficult.
+You are responsible for paying overheads and making ends meet to keep the practice afloat.

 How do you move from group practice to solo practice?